ejpgraham/SadCloud/README.md

   This app was constructed as part of a take home test for a frontend developer position.

+  To view this app online, visit: https://sad-cloud.herokuapp.com/ It may take a moment to load.

 **GETTING STARTED:**

   This app uses npm: '6.2.0' and Node: '6.10.0' to run locally.
 It uses the React library as well.
 Visit https://www.npmjs.com/get-npm to download and install these.
 The repository for this code can be reached at https://github.com/ejpgraham/SadCloud.git.
 Once you've downloaded the code, you can run the app locally by using the 'npm start' command once you've navigated to the app's root folder.